 Since the previous AOP was written, many achievements have been made in relation to MSFW outreach collaborations and partnerships.
 MSFW outreach achievements have also been made in relation to expanded TA, including TA provided to NDOL leadership, the SMA, and MSFW outreach staff, as well as farmworker advocacy organizations throughout the state.

-However, during a Federal review conducted by the US Department of Labor in August 2019, many gaps were identified.
+To demonstrate progress, a Federal review conducted by the US Department of Labor in August 2019 identified several gaps.
 Those gaps included a lack of state merit staff who met the requirements of 20 § CFR 653.107 completing MSFW outreach and a failure to monitor MSFW services according to regulation.
 By November 2019, NDOL identified and trained MSFW outreach workers who do meet regulatory requirements.
-The newly appointed SMA completed the first Program Year 2019 quarterly review of MSFW outreach efforts.
-Quarterly review of performance by the SMA will continue, along with regularly scheduled onsite visits to regional one-stop centers to ensure they are providing services equitably to MSFWs in their regions.